 18. “What’s your best dad joke?”

 Everyone has a favorite cheesy joke!
-Initial conversations with a girl should stay fun.
-Keep the energy level positive by telling some ridiculous jokes.
+The initial conversation with a girl should stay fun; keep the energy level positive by telling some ridiculous jokes.
 The harder someone roles their eyes the better.

 19. “What was the last song you listened to?”

 When pondering how to talk to women who are into music, think about the stuff you’re into.
 Albums, concerts, song lyrics, and artist recommendations are all good topics to talk about with fellow music aficionados.